michaelnny/alpha_zero/README.md

 However, using GPUs to train one batch can be much faster, usually 0.01 second (or lesser) for a single batch.
 It does not make sense to use `3.3` as a batch size, so we also need to use train delay to adjust this imbalance.
 In this case with batch size set to 32, we can use a train delay of 0.1 second per batch.

-In practice, we can often use a train sample rate that's 10-20x greater than the sample generation rate, since we're using experience replay to store large amount of samples, and we also argument the samples through random rotation and mirroring during training.
+In practice, we can often run the actors on CPU and leaner on GPU, with 1:10 as the sample generation rate vs. train sample rate ratio.
+We figured this imbalanced ratio is reasonable since we're using experience replay to store large amount of samples, and we also argument the samples through random rotation and mirroring during training.

 # Evaluate Agents